 We all know that money is a pretty powerful device.
 Changes in tax policy incentivize people to save or spend their money in particular ways just so they can keep more of it.
 Take, for example, electric cars.
 Electric car sales increased the moment that people received tax breaks for buying them.

 People work hard to make sure they have money in their nest eggs for retirement.
-In that vein, the government incentivizes people save more by making sure that the money they put into an IRA or 401(k) could be tax deductible.
+In that vein, the government incentivizes people to save more by making sure that the money they put into an IRA or 401(k) could be tax-deductible.